By Steve Yankee

 IV.
 It should contain testimonials from satisfied customers!
 You need benefit-oriented testimonials to defuse any prospect anxieties while simultaneously enhancing your credibility.

 VII.
 You must get your demo in front of the people who you want for your customers!
-Like any marketing tool, a demo DVD is useless unless you get it out there working for you constantly.
+Like any marketing tool, a demo reel is useless unless you get it out there working for you constantly.
 So who should get it?

 ANYONE that you contact –or who contacts you –who requests more information about your company and your video capabilities!
 Mail it, deliver it yourself…but get it out there where it can be seen…appreciated…and responded to.